mayteio/ra-aws-amplify/README.md

 # `ra-aws-amplify`

 🚨 Work in progress.
 Use in production at your own risk!
-Feel free to [contribute](https://github.com/mayteio/ra-aws-amplify/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) though to get it there though.
+We are 🤓 Feel free to [contribute](https://github.com/mayteio/ra-aws-amplify/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) though to get it there though.
 I love contributors.

 > Easily bootstrap an admin interface for your [AWS Amplify](https://aws-amplify.github.io/docs/js/start?platform=purejs) Apps that use a GraphQL `API`, `Storage` and `Auth`.